enigmatry/entry-blueprint/templating.md

 where VERSION should be replaced with the specific version you want to install, e.g. 1.0.50

 ## Deploy a new solution based on the template:
-``dotnet new blueprint --name Customer.Project --appProjectName customer-project --contextName ProjectContext --allow-scripts yes``
+``dotnet new blueprint --name Customer.Project --projectName Customer.Project --appProjectName customer-project --contextName ProjectContext --allow-scripts yes``

 ## Uninstall the template (when installed from nupkg)
 ``dotnet new -u Enigmatry.Blueprint.Template``